Aykut5645/note-taking-app/README.md

 **Installation**
  - Clone the repository or download the source code.
  - Install dependencies using `npm install`.
  - Start the development server using `npm run dev`.
+This will typically launch the application in your browser at `http:localhost:5173`.
+ **Note:** If you see a different port number in your terminal output, use that port instead of `5173` in the URL.

+**Usage**
+ - Use the interface to create, edit, delete notes, and navigate between pages.
+ - Notes are automatically saved to local storage and persist across browser refreshes.

 ## Licence